MCvin/Geant4_MRCP_dosi/README.md

 The simulation ouput an ascii file which provides absorbed dose, uncertainty and masses for all organs/tissues of the model.
 The output filename is specified using the -o argument.

+ToDo: add a new ouput with edep and absorbed dose for each tetrahedron.

 ## 6 - PSEUDO RANDOM GENERATOR